ravikant62/todo-challenge/README.md

 This is a maven project built with maven 3.6.1,Java version: 1.8.0_211  .
 Project can be built using command line : mvn clean install.
-To run the application using command line : mvn spring-boot:run Server runs on 8080 port number
+To run the application using command line : mvn spring-boot:run Server runs on 8080 port number.
+3 credentials can be used to login to the application (login, password)
+1. user1, pass
+2. user2, pass
+3. user3, pass

 # Technology Used